 However, the clock will continue to run while the demonstration is stopped.
-Furthermore, the mobile robot and infrastructure will be returned to their initial state.
-The points awarded for cleaning the simulated urine will be a reference score.
-In other words, cleaning will be considered as zero points and multiple participants with the same score will be determined superior or inferior based on the removal rate.
+Furthermore, the mobile robot and infrastructure should be returned to their initial state.
+The points will be cleaning garbage only.
+In other words, cleaning the simulated urine will be 1 point.
 Participants will keep the points already earned for pieces of garbage that have been cleared, and the garbage still left to be cleared will be returned to its position before the demonstration was stopped.
-Then, the task will resume.
+Then, the task can be retried.